-The command Transfer→CID will open the Controller Interface options.
-SimTraffic CI and these options are fully documented in Chapter 32.
+The command Transfer > CID will open the Controller Interface options.
+SimTraffic CI and these options are fully documented in Error!
+Reference source not found..

-Chapter 29 - SimTraffic Reports, Graphics and MOEs
+Chapter 30 - SimTraffic Reports, Graphics and MOEs

 Reports, Graphics, and MOEs

 To create a report in SimTraffic, select the Reports button from the Reports tab command and the Select Reports dialog will appear.
 Select the reports desired.
 The following sections describe the reports available.